Should Addiction Treatment Services Require a Higher Power?

 This is just one of the many recovery treatments available to your loved one or patient who is non-religious and doesn’t identify as spiritual.
 Another treatment that is sometimes used is Cognitive Behavioural Therapy.

 This treatment involves appraising the addict’s mental state, as well as thinking patterns, behaviors, beliefs and values.
-Afterwards, the results are examined to see where they are lacking, and what aspects have contributed to their alcoholism or drug addiction.
+Afterward, the results are examined to see where they are lacking, and what aspects have contributed to their alcoholism or drug addiction.

 Then, remedial work is done to introduce more positive thinking patterns and behaviors which will help them to cope with and eventually conquer their addiction.